JannikXDev/Community/README.md

 # Founder 👑

-**Nero Studios was founded by CheezeCakeVr a roblox developer started in 25.1.25 (2025, Janurary, 25,) and is currently developing a battlegrounds game on roblox working he's way up to success.**
+**Virtualy Studios was founded by CheezeCakeVr a roblox developer started in 25.1.25 (2025, Janurary, 25,) and is currently developing a battlegrounds game on roblox working he's way up to success.**

 # Table Of Contents 🔗